duckdb/duckdb-web/docs/data/appender.md

 title: Appender
 ---

 The Appender can be used to load bulk data into a DuckDB database.
-It is currently available in the C++, Go, and Java APIs.
+It is currently available in the [C, C++, Go, Java, and Rust APIs](#appender-support-in-other-clients).
 The Appender is tied to a connection, and will use the transaction context of that connection when appending.
 An Appender always appends to a single table in the database file.

+In the [C++ API](../api/cpp), the Appender works as follows:

 ```cpp
 DuckDB db;